This post has been updated on my website here.Taking in the city from the CN Tower

 If it’s your first time visiting Toronto I recommend checking out the cityscape and nearby islands from 180 floors up in the sky.
 The view is breathtaking and the CN Tower is next to the Aquarium which makes it a great outing for families and children.

 8. Ripley’s Aquarium

 If you love aquariums and fish Ripley’s is your ideal place to visit.
-The sting ray tank was like a giant lake and I especially loved the underwater tunnel and interactive areas where you get to pet sleeping sharks and hold tiny shrimp.
+The stingray tank was basically a lake and I loved the underwater tunnel and interactive areas where you get to pet sleeping sharks and hold tiny shrimp.

 View of Yorkville and pancakes to start the morning

-If you’re looking for an independant luxury boutique hotel to stay in Yorkville this is it.
-I spent a evening at the Hazelton with my sister and had great evening unwinding in a quiet area of Toronto.
-The neighbourhood is beautiful though I have to say nothing beat the blueberry pancakes that arrived in the morning.
+If you’re looking for an independent luxury boutique hotel to stay in Yorkville this is it.
+I spent an evening at the Hazelton with my sister and had a great time unwinding in a quiet area.
+The neighborhood is beautiful though I have to say nothing beat the blueberry pancakes that arrived in the morning.
 The staff is very personal which made it a great stay.

-Other than that, Ossington, Koreatown and The Distillery District were places I wish I had more time to explore.
-The diversity of Toronto is amazing and despite being fast paced, everyone seems to have a story and are very open to sit down for chat or stop to point travellers in the right direction.
+Other than that, Ossington, Koreatown, and The Distillery District were places I wish I had more time to explore.
+The diversity of Toronto is amazing and despite being fast-paced, everyone seems to have a story and are very open to sit down for a chat or stop to point travelers in the right direction.
 I felt tiny in the city but found comfort in discovering areas that reminded me of home and connecting with an array of interesting people.
 I hope to be back again.

 Till next time, Toronto!